RBVI/chimerax-recipes/helixmlp/helixmlp.md

 <img src="8f76_lipophilicity.png" height="300">

 This shows a GPCR transmembrane protein.
-The orange helices are lipophilic and are in the lipid membrane while the blue helices on intracellular G proteins.
+The orange helices are lipophilic and are in the lipid membrane while the blue helices are part of intracellular G proteins.

 Here is the [helixmlp.py](helixmlp.py) code: